 Welcome!
-With an educational background in genetics, molecular and cellular biology, and physiology, I offer English language academic editing services to help brilliant minds express themselves with clarity and precision.
-I specialize in medical, scientific, and academic documents, including grant applications, manuscripts and theses.
-Furthermore, I am a native English speaker with considerable experience working with people for whom English is not their first language.
+With an educational background in the health and life sciences, I offer English language writing and editing support to help brilliant minds express themselves with clarity and precision.
+I specialize in medical, scientific, and academic documents, including grant applications, manuscripts, reports, and theses, but I can also help you with business writing or web copy – anything intended to convey information.

 The services I offer fall into several broad categories, outlined below.
 Keep in mind that any given project may or may not be limited to a single category.

 Writing involves drafting original content.
 This may seem obvious, but there are several things my writing and editing support services do not involve; these include ghost writing, doing your assignments for you, designing your experiments, analyzing your data, or being a co-author on your papers.
 The content is yours; I simply help you express it.
 You may, for example, give me some rough notes, or tell me about something in a conversation, that I then put into words for you to vet.
 Some examples of writing services I can provide include